glen-sturge/assessments/README.md

         changedRows: 0
     }

-    Right now, the script is not exiting.
-I believe it has to do with the db connection.
-When simply parsing and logging results the script exits fine.

     As for finding how many are between the ages of 18 and 21 I went into workbench and queried

     SELECT